enigma-io/smoke-signals-model/README.md

 smoke-alarm-risk
 ================

-This repository contains code and documentation for generating scores that help indicate whether or not the residents of a census block group have a high risk for its residents not having smoke alarms.This analysis is made possible by mapping common variables in the American Housing Survery and the American Community Survey.
+This repository contains code and documentation for generating scores that help indicate whether or not the residents of a census block group have a high risk for its residents not having smoke alarms.
+You can read an overview of the analysis [here](http://blog.enigma.io/risk-model-for-residences-without-smoke-alarms/).
+This analysis is made possible by mapping common variables in the American Housing Survery and the American Community Survey.
 You can see details on how these mappings are done [in this repository](https://github.com/enigma-io/ahs-acs).

 ## Getting Started.